CloudLabsAI/CloudLabs-Instructor-Docs/technical_deep_dive/Login_to_CloudLabs-readme.md

 # Login to CloudLabs Portal

-## Navigate to: https://admin.cloudlabs.ai/ to login into CloudLabs Portal
+ Navigate to: https://admin.cloudlabs.ai/ to login into CloudLabs Portal

 ## Follow the below steps:
+1. Navigate to: **https://admin.cloudlabs.ai/** to login into CloudLabs Portal
-1. Click on **Log In** button
+2. Click on **Log In** button on the top right corner.

 ![](images/imagelogin1.png)